 Our Harry Potter retrospective continues as we come ever closer to the end of the series.

 Unlike the frantic energy of Goblet of Fire and Order of the Phoenix, this one feels more relaxed.
 Despite the film adaptation again having significant cuts and deviations from the book, it doesn't feel rushed at all.
 It's also not as action-packed and exciting as Goblet and Phoenix.
 This is largely a character drama, more than any of the other films, and it acts as a bit of a breather.
 For one thing, it's undoubtedly a much more normal school curriculum without Umbridge there.

 While I don't find this one to be as emotionally-charged as the prior entries, I do appreciate that it takes more time to show the day-to-day aspects of Hogwarts school life, something that was largely missing from Goblet and Phoenix.
 Half-Blood Prince is more like the first two movies in that regard.
 I think this was a nice touch.
 Especially since this ends up being Harry’s final school year, this was our last chance to experience such moments.

-This film carries a very bittersweet air to it.
-There's a lot of humour, moreso than the previous film, but there's a lingering air of sadness too.
+This film carries a bittersweet air to it.
+There's a lot of humour, more than in the previous film, but there's a lingering air of sadness too.
 After this point, nothing will be the same any more.
-Deathly Hallows: Part 1 is a different movie altogether, with Hogwarts out of the picture entirely.
-Even when we return to Hogwarts in Deathly Hallows: Part 2, it's under completely different circumstances.
 Half-Blood Prince really is the beginning of the end.

 Like Goblet of Fire, Half-Blood Prince is also more romantic than the other films.
 Lavender Brown shows up and becomes deeply infatuated with Ron.
 She was a fairly minor recurring character in the books, but this is where we properly meet her in the films.
 Her crush on Ron comes out of nowhere, but Lavender is actually a fun character.
 She's a total ditz, but she's entertaining.